HBPVIS/ZeroBuf/README.md

 * Storage of (u)int[8,16,32,64,128]_t, float, double single elements, fixed size arrays and dynamic arrays
-* Access to arrays using raw pointers, iterators, std::array and std::string/std::vector
+* Access to arrays using raw pointers, iterators, std::array, std::string and std::vector

-# Implementation and Data Layout

-* Header in producer endianness: version (4b)
-* Data UUID (16b)
-* fixed-elem PODs: stored in-order at start of array
-* dynamic arrays/std::vector, std::string:
-    * offset (8b), size (8b) stored in place
-    * data at offset after all items at 4b boundary
-* static arrays: data in place
-* arrays: returned as ptr, iter, copied std::vector
-* getter/setter generated with hard-coded offsets
-* Nested classes are handled in the same way as dynamic arrays
-* saved in an atomic ptr for concurrent reallocs

 # Extensions to flatbuffers grammar

-* arrays can have an optional fixed size specified as part of the type, e.g., ```matrix:[float:16]``` for a 16 value float array
+* Arrays can have an optional fixed size specified as part of the type, e.g., ```matrix:[float:16]``` for a 16 value float array